-Both 2-stoke and 4-stroke lawn mower engines use regular unleaded gasoline with a minimum octane rating of 87 with 10% or less ethanol.
-You can also use premium gas with a higher octane rating such as 91 and 93.
+Both 2-stoke and 4-stroke lawn mower engines use clean regular unleaded gasoline with a minimum octane rating of 87 with 10% or less ethanol.
+You can also use premium gas with a higher octane rating, such as 91 and 93.
 Two-cycle mowers can use regular or premium gas mixed with good two-cycle engine oil.

 What kind of gas do lawnmowers use?

 The best gas to use in a lawn mower depends on the engine type.
-Most four-stroke engines use fresh unleaded gasoline with an octane rating of 87 or higher.
+Most four-stroke engines use fresh clean unleaded gasoline with an octane rating of 87 or higher.
 You might opt to use gas that contains not more than 10% ethanol.

 Mowers with two-stroke engines use fresh unleaded gasoline with an octane rating of 87 or higher but with an addition of high-quality two-cycle engine oil.
 Therefore, they can run on either regular or premium gas.